How is Playcentre different from other ECE options?

 Parents can also extend their own skills through NZQA-accredited education programmes.

-Playcentre caters to families with children aged 0-6 years, offering families the chance to play, grow, and learn together, as well as to forge meaningful friendships with other families in the community.
+Playcentre caters to families with children aged 0-6 years, offering families the chance to play, learn and grow together, as well as to forge meaningful friendships with other whānau in the community.

 Playcentre typically runs 3-hour sessions in the morning and requires parents to participate in the supervision of the children resulting in ratios of 1:5 to 1:3.